ChNikhil987/seismic-devnet-tasks/README.md

 Done ✅

-👉 Join TG for more Updates: https://telegram.me/cryptogg
+👉 Follow for more Updates: https://x.com/ordinalsbit

-If U have any issue then open a issue on this repo or Dm me on TG~
+If U have any issue then open a issue on this repo or Dm me on X

 Thank U❤️